VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/prime.md

 ## Bootstrap liquidity for the Prime program

-There will be a bootstrap liquidity available for the Prime program.
+There will be bootstrap liquidity available for the Prime program.
 This liquidity:

 - should be uniformly distributed during a period of time, configurable via VIP
 - is defined in the multiple tokens enabled for the Prime program